hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 - the correct URL for the environment and API version number
 - the correct header contents and payload information

-For details, see the [NOP waiver checker API v1.0 Reference Guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).
+For details, see the [NOP waiver checker API v1.0 reference guide](/api-documentation/docs/api/service/uknw-auth-checker-api/1.0).

 **Note:** The NOP waiver API is restricted to CSPs and the above link will not be accessible to other users.